Become a Royal Navy Officer in 2021

 This MP3 includes two different versions of the test and will help you to pass the Royal Navy pre-joining fitness test.
 Within the MP3 there are exercises for both the 15 metre and the 20 metre versions of the tests.
 Your MP3 will be sent to you via email within a few seconds of your order being placed.

-FOR A LIMITED PERIOD ONLY we are able to give you our awesome 150-page ‘Interview Skills’ guide free of charge when you order ‘How To Become a Royal Navy Officer’ workbook and DVD.
-This guide has been written by a former serving member of the Royal Navy Fleet Air Arm with over 20 years' experience of successfully passing job interviews.
+FOR A LIMITED PERIOD ONLY we are able to give you our awesome ‘Interview Skills’ guide free of charge when you order ‘How To Become a Royal Navy Officer’ pack.
+This guide has been written by a former serving member of the Royal Navy Fleet Air Arm with over 20 years’ experience of successfully passing job interviews.
 It is the perfect guide to help you prepare for the tough AIB interview!
 The guide will be sent to you via email within a few seconds of your order being placed.

 We are going to provide you with 30-days FREE access to our exclusive Online Royal Navy Officer Testing Suite.
 You will have instant use of hundreds of sample RN officer tests and planning exercises that are perfect preparation for the Admiralty Interview Board.